fabric/fabric/docs/index.rst

 Work in progress!
 =================

-This website and its documentation are still being written and updated during Fabric 0.9's alpha and beta periods.
-We are providing them to you now because any documentation is better than no documentation, but please keep in mind that many things here are subject to change or may need fleshing out.
+Fabric 0.9 is now in beta, meaning that its behavior and feature set are effectively frozen.
+However, this documentation is still being expanded and updated prior to final release, so changes are likely to occur.

 About